felixplasser/theodore-qc/doc/source/installation.rst

 Testing
 ~~~~~~~

-The tests can also be invoked with pytest.
-In the ``EXAMPLES`` directory run
+The tests are invoked with pytest.
+In the ``EXAMPLES`` directory run (depending on the packages you want to test)

 ::

+    pytest STANDARD
+    pytest CCLIB
-    pytest
+    pytest EXTRA

+The tests are available at the `theodore-test <https://github.com/felixplasser/theodore-test>`_ repository.